 Note: with commentaried cruises the crew will pass a hat at the end of the trip and you will be expected to toss in a quid or two as a tip.
 Be prepared with a handful of change.

-Canals and Waterways - The early 19th century saw a proliferation of canals built into and around London, usually for gooods transport.
-These canals fell out of service as rail transport became a viable option, but now they offfer a relaxing way to travel about the city.
-For an overview of London canals see the excellent British Waterways site at http://www.british-waterways.co.uk.
+The early 19th century saw a proliferation of canals built into and around London, usually for goods transport.
+These canals fell out of service as rail transport became a viable option, but now they offer a relaxing way to travel about the city.
+For an overview of London canals see the excellent Canals and Waterways site at canalrivertrust.org.uk/.

 Jason's Canal Trips (www.jasons.co.uk) travel the same route in open-sided boats, leaving 60 Blomfield Road in Little Venice at 1030, 1230, and 1430 daily from April to October, with an extra 1630 departure from July-August.
 There is no 1030 sailing in October.

-There are also cruises along the River Lea, leaving aboard the Pride of Lea (Tel 7515 8558) from Gillender Street ( Bromley-by-Bow) and including trips to Waltham Abbey, the London Canal Museum (www.canalmuseum.org.uk), or the East Ring Cruise.
+There are also cruises along the River Lea, leaving aboard the Pride of Lea (Tel 7515 8558) from Gillender Street ( Bromley-by-Bow underground station) and including trips to Waltham Abbey, the London Canal Museum (www.canalmuseum.org.uk), or the East Ring Cruise.

-British Waterways, the organization which oversees the operation of Britain network of canals and navigable rivers, has a free leaflet called "Explore London's Canals" outlining 6 walks along London's canal towpaths.
-Website: www.british-waterways.co.uk
+The Canal and River Trust, the organization which oversees the operation of Britain network of canals and navigable rivers, has a free leaflet called "Explore London's Canals" outlining 6 walks along London's canal towpaths.
+Website: https://canalrivertrust.org.uk/